jonathanwebbrou/for-nala/README.md

-# Yugioh Card Scanner
+# Card Scanner

-A Python application that uses computer vision and AI to scan Yugioh cards via webcam and automatically update a collection CSV file.
+A Python application that uses computer vision and AI to scan cards via webcam and automatically update a collection CSV file.

 ## Description

-This tool helps Yugioh collectors maintain an accurate inventory of their cards by:
+This tool helps card collectors maintain an accurate inventory of their cards by:
 - Capturing card images through a webcam
 - Using AI (via Ollama) to identify card details (name, set code, rarity, type)
 - Automatically updating a CSV inventory with the scanned cards